nelsonjchen/op-replay-clipper/README.md

    * <img width="282" alt="Screen Shot 2022-09-06 at 11 56 10 PM" src="https://user-images.githubusercontent.com/5363/188816664-6e1cd8e3-a363-4653-85da-a03332e39c13.png">
 4. Get the route ID from more info.
 The example below would be `071ba9916a1da2fa|2022-09-04--11-15-52`.
 Note the omission of the `--1`.
 That's the segment identifier that is not needed.
    * <img width="336" alt="image" src="https://user-images.githubusercontent.com/5363/188817040-5341e1af-2176-47ad-87f3-ba0a3d88a32a.png">
 5. Get a JWT Token from https://jwt.comma.ai.
 This token will last for a year.
 It'll be a long string that starts a bit like `eyJ0eXAiOiJKV1QiLCJhb...`.
 Copy and save the whole thing.
+This token allows access to routes your Comma connect account has access to. **Keep this token private, do not share it with anyone.**
 6. Construct and run the `docker-compose` command to run with the working directory set to this repository on your machine.
-   * Docker-Compose
-      1. Fill this template in and run it.
+   1. Fill this template in a text editor, copy it back out once it's filled, and run it.

       ```
-         docker-compose run --rm clipper /workspace/clip.sh -s <STARTING SECONDS> "<ROUTE_ID>" -j <JWT_TOKEN>
+      docker-compose run --rm clipper /workspace/clip.sh -j <JWT_TOKEN> "<ROUTE_ID>" -s <STARTING SECONDS>
       ```

       Make sure to put the route ID in quotes.
 The route id has a `|` character, which can cause havoc in shells.

    2. Run the command.
 Here's a non-working but illustrative sample command to capture seconds 180 to 210 of `071ba9916a1da2fa|2022-09-04--11-15-52` with a auth/ident token of `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o`.
+      * ```
-         * `docker-compose run --rm clipper /workspace/clip.sh -s 180 "071ba9916a1da2fa|2022-09-04--11-15-52" -j eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o`
+        docker-compose run --rm clipper /workspace/clip.sh -j eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o "071ba9916a1da2fa|2022-09-04--11-15-52" -s 180
+        ```

-8. Wait 3 minutes (more if it's the first time), and a few files will appear in the `shared` folder.
+7. Wait 3 minutes (more if it's the first time), and a few files will appear in the `shared` folder.
-   * `clip.mkv` - 1GB+ Uncompressed video clip
+   * `clip.mkv` - 1GB+ Uncompressed video clip in RGB
-   * `clip.mp4` - 7.8MB file of the clip for uploading with Discord Free.
+   * `clip.mp4` - ~7.8MB file of the clip for uploading with Discord Free.
+It is encoded for maximum compatibility.
    * The rest are intermediaries such as logs/databases from doing a two-pass encoding to target a 7.8MB file size.
+They are irrelevant.
-   * Here is a picture of what completed looks like:
+   * Here is a picture of what completed run's shell looks like:
      * <img width="1146" alt="Screen Shot 2022-10-11 at 9 51 15 PM" src="https://user-images.githubusercontent.com/5363/195253293-d4fa6065-f387-4c32-8587-6d65dbabafa0.png">

 #### Clip File Retrieval

+The clip files are stored in the `shared` folder.
+You can retrieve them by:

-##### Docker for Windows
+##### 🪟 Docker for Windows

 1. Run `explorer.exe shared` and copy or do whatever you want with `clip.mp4`

-##### DigitalOcean
+##### 🌊 DigitalOcean

 1. Run `curl icanhazip.com` and note the IP address
 2. Run `docker run -it --rm -p 8080:8080 -v $(pwd)/shared:/public danjellz/http-server`
 3. Go to `http://<ip address>:8080/` and download `clip.mp4`.
    * <img width="994" alt="Screen Shot 2022-10-11 at 9 52 53 PM" src="https://user-images.githubusercontent.com/5363/195253322-da9d380e-6bb7-4e38-b2f9-a573974831ab.png">

-##### DIY
+##### 🔨 DIY

 1. It's in the `shared` folder and named `clip.mp4`.

 ### Multiple Clips

 You can absolutely do multiple clips!
-Just make sure to save the existing `clip.mp4` before kicking off the next run with the `docker-compose` command as the existing `clip.mp4` in `shared` will be overwritten.
+Just make sure to save the existing `clip.mp4` before kicking off the next run with the `docker-compose` command from Steps as the existing `clip.mp4` in `shared` will be overwritten on each run.

 ### Teardown

-#### Docker for Windows
+#### 🪟 Docker for Windows

 Docker for Windows has a terrible memory leak.
 Quit it from the system tray.
 Additionally, you may want to also shutdown Ubuntu by running `wsl --shutdown` from a PowerShell or Command Prompt to regain maximum performance.

 While Docker for Windows is running, you may also want to click Clean Up while inside it if you want to regain some disk space.

-#### DigitalOcean
+#### 🌊 DigitalOcean

 This is extremely important if you don't want to be overcharged.